Dum Diversas: Background

 By the summer of 1452 Ottoman Sultan Mehmed II had completed the Rumelihisarı fortress on the western or European side of the Bosporus.
 Located several miles north of Constantinople, it commanded the narrowest part of the strait.
 Byzantine Emperor Constantine XI wrote to Pope Nicholas for help.
 Issued less than a year before the Fall of Constantinople in 1453, the bull may have been intended to begin another crusade against the Ottoman Empire.
 It was not until Afonso V of Portugal responded to a papal call for aid against the Turks that Pope Nicholas V agreed to support the Portuguese claims regarding territory in Africa.
 Although some troops arrived from the mercantile city-states in the north of Italy, Pope Nicholas did not have the influence the Byzantines thought that he had over the Western kings and princes.
 France and England were both weakened by the Hundred Years' War, and Spain was still engaged in conflict with Islamic strongholds in Iberia.
 Any western contribution was not adequate to counterbalance Ottoman strength.

 In mid-15th-century Portugal, the ideals of chivalric honour and crusading were seen as the path for ambition and success.
 During the reign of Afonso V, the Portuguese nobility enjoyed great influence and prestige, and for several decades, the House of Braganza was the wealthiest and most influential force in the kingdom.
 In 1415, the wisdom and the justice of an attack on Morocco had to be seriously weighed, but during the reign of Afonso V and for the century afterward, "such enterprises were accepted as self-justifying crusades for religion, chivalry, and honor".

 The raids and attacks of the Reconquista created captives on both sides, who were either ransomed or sold as slaves.
 The Portuguese crown extended that to North Africa.
 After the attack on Ceuta, the king sought papal recognition of it as a crusade.
-Similarly, after the 1441 attack on Mauretania, the crown again sought after the fact, papal acknowledgement that it was part of a just conflict.
+Similarly, after the 1441 attack on Mauretania, the crown again sought the papal acknowledgement that it was part of a just conflict.
 Such a determination would then indicate that those captured could legitimately be sold as slaves.

 Content

 To confirm the Portuguese trade rights, King Afonso V appealed to Pope Nicholas V for support, seeking the moral authority of the Church for his monopoly.
-The bull of 1452 was addressed to Afonso V and conceded Portugal's right to attack, conquer and subjugate Saracens and pagans.
+The bull of 1452 was addressed to Afonso V and conceded Portugal's right to attack, conquer and subjugate Saracens and pagans:

 Wilhelm Grewe finds Dum Diversas essentially "geographically unlimited" in its application, perhaps the most important papal act relating to Portuguese colonisation.
-Although undefined, Richard Raiswell finds that it clearly refers to the recently discovered lands along the coast of West Africa.
+Although undefined, Richard Raiswell says that it clearly refers to the recently discovered lands along the coast of West Africa.
 Portuguese ventures were intended to compete with the Muslim trans-Sahara caravans, which held a monopoly on West African gold and ivory.